Odyssey Info

 The Teacher Zone

-There is a separate teacher zone where the itinerary is laid out in detail, to allow teachers to plan ahead.
-Because all of the materials is archived, it can be used after the fact if a teacher's own agenda has them running behind the Trek, or in the future with other classes.
+There is a separate teacher zone where the itinerary was laid out in detail, to allow teachers to plan ahead and to give them activity suggestions.
+Because all of the materials was archived, it can be used by teachers any time with a variety of classes.

 So, Um, How Is This All Done?

-We hope you enjoy following along with the US Trek!
+We hope you enjoy both our Treks!
 Thanks for joining us!

-- From all of us here at The Odyssey
+- From all of us at The Odyssey

 Odyssey Home Current Trek Teachers Search